 African American Periodicals

 - Explore crucial facets of the African American experience through 170+ wide-ranging periodicals

 - Rare titles—many short-lived and not collected by most libraries—abound with untold stories

 - Based upon James P. Danky’s bibliography African-American Newspapers and Periodicals

 From Slavery to the Modern Era

 Like African American Newspapers, 1827-1998, this collection is based upon James P. Danky’s monumental African-American Newspapers and Periodicals: A National Bibliography (Harvard, 1998).
-Drawn from the matchless holdings of the Wisconsin Historical Society, African American Periodicals covers more than 150 years of American life, from slavery during the Antebellum Period to the struggles and triumphs of the modern era.
+Drawn from the matchless holdings of the Wisconsin Historical Society, African American Periodicals covers more than 150 years of American life, from enslavement during the Antebellum Period to the struggles and triumphs of the modern era.
 Editorial views from the pages of these periodicals include opinions on the abolitionist movement; “Jim Crow” segregation; African American achievements in literature, music, sports and science; the beginning of the Freedom Movement; the assassination of Martin Luther King, Jr. in 1968; and more.

 The voices of African American society and culture